 - Jayce Michael Tingler (b.
 1980), American Major League Baseball coach for the Texas Rangers

 - Brion Tingler, American triathlete

-- A. J. Tingler, American Democrat politician, Alternate Delegate to Democratic National Convention from Virginia, 1952
+- A. J. Tingler, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Virginia, 1952

 - Stephanie Tingler, American singer and choral conductor

 - Philipp Tingler (b.
 1970), Swiss and German writer, journalist, economist and philosopher